-One of the more common breathing techniques that I have been accustomed to seeing over the years is pursed lip breathing.
-One of the many ideas around reducing stress in any situation is to slow your body down, both physically and mentally, because you are already at a heightened state of awareness and stress.
+One of the more common breathing techniques you may be aware of is called pursed lip breathing.
+One of the many ideas around reducing stress in any situation is to slow your body down, both physically and mentally.

 Alternate Nostril (nose) Breathing:

-b.
-Focus on hand placement first.
-Take you pointer finger and your middle finger and press them toward the palm of your hand.
-Leave all other finger extended as best a possible.
-Try this now to get a feel.
+- Secondly, hand placement is important.
+Take your pointer finger and your middle finger and press them toward the palm of your hand.

-d.
-Fully exhale, and then press with your thumb (on that same hand) against you right nostril, and inhale.
-So it should be right thumb to you right nostril, continuing to keep you pointer finger and middle finger pressed towards the palm of your hand and the other fingers extended, inhale.
+- Fully exhale, and then press with your thumb (on that same hand) against you right nostril, and inhale.

-e.
-Once you have inhaled (through your left nostril, because your thumb is pressed against the right nostril at this time) you want to press your left nostril with the remaining fingers, your index finger and pinky, release your thumb and exhale (through your right nostril).
-It is kind of a weird feeling at first (at least I think so) with your finger placement, but you get used to it quickly.
+- Once you’ve inhaled (through your left nostril, because your thumb is pressed against the right nostril at this time) press your left nostril with the remaining fingers, your index finger and pinky, release your thumb and exhale (through your right nostril).

 - Next, you’ll want to do the same with your right nostril.
 After you exhale fully while releasing tension on your right nostril, inhale through that same side, pressing your thumb once again on the right nostril while exhaling through the left side.